 Modern art in ancient grounds

 After getting your fill of the dramatic castle history, take a short walk south of the park for a more modern cultural experience.
 The Museum of Modern Art Wakayama has a collection of 10,000 art pieces, including a wealth of traditional woodcut prints and work by local artists.
-There are also pieces from global art giants such as Picasso, Rodin and Rothko.
-A small entry fee is charged.
+There are also pieces from global art giants such as Picasso and Rothko.

 * The information on this page may be subject to change due to COVID-19.